 HealthCare.gov Enrollment Ends Friday.
-Sign-ups Likely to Trail Last Year's
+Sign-Ups Likely To Trail Last Year's

 Friday is the last day to enroll in a health insurance plan through the federal government's insurance exchange, HealthCare.gov.